Olex2/Olex2Manual/Tasks/model_building.md

 ### Displaying Q-peak intensity labels
 - Select Q-Peak intensities from Work | Toolbox Work | Labels.
 ### Displaying negative Q-peaks
-- Using ShelXL, under Work | Refine | Refinement Settings Extra change FMAP 2 to –2.
+- Using ShelXL, under Work | Refine | Refinement Settings Extra change FMAP 2 to â€“2.
 Negative Q-peaks are displayed as purple spheres.
-- In general type, calcfourier -diff –i to display negative Q-peaks.
+- In general type, calcfourier -diff â€“i to display negative Q-peaks.
 ### Adjusting the visual appearance of Q-peaks
 - The relative scaling of the Q-Peak transparency can be adjusted under  Info | Electron Density Peaks using the Transparency slider.
 ## Atom Manipulations